Shelwien/ppmd_sh/README.md

 and at least text compression is much better at that.
 But its a symmetric method, so decoding has the same speed while lzma is much faster.

+Unfortunately, original source didn't provide a way to work with multiple codec instances at once (lots of global variables), and had a fairly inefficient file i/o hardcoded in it, so large parts of it ended up rewritten.
+Unlike original, ppmd_sh codec is a normal object, and works as a coroutine - which means that coding function returns to the caller with a status code asking to replace input or output buffer, and then next call resumes the process.
+Thus, there's no need to write global callback functions, or compress small blocks independently.